fweik/nrng/README.md

 ![CMake](https://github.com/lefticus/cpp_starter_project/workflows/CMake/badge.svg)

-This repository provides the constrained and range-based version of the algorithms from the STL numerics libarary that did not make it into C++20.
+This repository provides the constrained and range-based version of the algorithms from the STL numerics library that did not make it into C++20.

 ## Getting Started